 The passing of the natural lands referendum presented more than just an opportunity for the County to preserve natural resources, it also represented an opportunity for the County to partner with State and federal agencies to purchase lands and provide a larger base from which to fund purchases.
 To date, over one-fifth of Seminole County has been set aside in public ownership.
 This was made possible largely due to the active support of the community, including land donations from property owners and developers.
 This program made it possible to try and protect some of the systems that together form a mosaic of high-quality wetlands and uplands that extend into other counties of the region, resulting in the protection to date of approximately 43% of wetlands in Seminole County.
-In 2000, the voters of Seminole County continued the commitment to preservation by approving an extension of five million dollars for purchase of additional natural lands and \$20 million dollars for the development of greenways and trails that will connect these areas.
-The Exhibit FLU: Conservation and Trails Corridors clearly depicts the extent of publicly owned land in Seminole County to date.
+In 2000, the voters of Seminole County continued the commitment to preservation by approving an extension of five million dollars for purchase of additional natural lands and \$20 million dollars for the development of greenways and trails.
+To date the County has acquired one additional Natural Lands Property and completed three signature trail corridors.
+The Exhibit FLU: Greenways, Blueways, and Major Trails clearly depicts the extent of publicly owned land in Seminole County to date.